 Being in the diversity game, I wanted to be sure I covered a variety of experience of students with ADHD.
 So I reached out to parents.
 I received many quotes related to the young people’s experience of living and learning with ADHD (my great appreciation to those many who took the time to contribute), which got me thinking.

 Kids with ADHD wiring might struggle with aspects of academics, organization, getting things done – you bet.
 But those comments weren’t the ones most saddening to me.
 “My teachers hate me”, “No one likes me”, “I’m trying to make friends but no one wants to be my friend”, “Everyone thinks I’m stupid”.
-Our neurodiverse kids feel rejected, disliked and alone.
+Our neurodivergent kids feel rejected, disliked and alone.
 They feel banished from our village.

 We are social beings, first and foremost.
 Being abandoned means death to a young child.
 It did thousands of years ago and it does now.
 We need to feel accepted and liked, evolution made us this way.
 We need to feel like we belong.
 We need to feel a part of village.
 We need teachers to like us and classmates to come help us blow out birthday candles.
 Social acceptance feels like a matter of survival.

-I encourage you to ponder the notion that feeling socially accepted helps us be ready to face everything.
+I encourage you to ponder the notion that feeling socially accepted helps us be ready to face anything and everything.
 I’d go further and argue that consequences can be dire if this condition is not met.

 What can your role be, as part of the village?